victoryang1/DAT-BOS-16/resources/instructor-resources/tech-guide.md

 ## COMMON TOOLS
 - **[Anacondas](https://docs.continuum.io/anaconda/pkg-docs)** is our primary tool for this course.
 It bundles many of the common packages we'll be using, including:
-  - Python 2.7: One language to rule them all...
+  - *Python 2.7*: One language to rule them all...
-  - Ipython / Jupyter / Pandas: Core tools for creating notebooks
+  - *Ipython / Jupyter / Pandas*: Core tools for creating notebooks
-  - Matplotlib: The Grandaddy of all python plotting packages
+  - *Matplotlib*: The Grandaddy of all python plotting packages
-  - Gensim: Framework for vector modeling
+  - *Gensim*: Framework for vector modeling
-  - NLTK & Spacy: Used for natural language processing
+  - *NLTK* & *Spacy*: Used for natural language processing
-  - NumPy: Array processing tool
+  - *NumPy*: Array processing tool
-  - Scikit-learn: Modules for machine learning & data modeling
+  - *Scikit-learn*: Modules for machine learning & data modeling
-  - SciPy: Scientific library for python
+  - *SciPy*: Scientific library for python
-  - Seaborn: Statistical data visualizer
+  - *Seaborn*: Statistical data visualizer
-  - Pip & Setuptools: package installer & version manager
+  - *Pip* & *Setuptools*: package installer & version manager
-  - Sqlite: Standalone, lightweight SQL database engine
+  - *Sqlite*: Standalone, lightweight SQL database engine
-  - Statsmodels: Simple statistical computation (used with SciPy)
+  - *Statsmodels*: Simple statistical computation (used with SciPy)

 ## OPTIONAL TOOLS
 These tools aren't required, but they offer some additional functionality that some students may find helpful!